Best Garmin Fish Finder Choices: Bet on Only the Best

 The Garmin Striker Cast is the best option for shore anglers who love to spend ALL DAY fishing.
 Quite frankly, it’s the only option from Garmin for bank anglers.

-The Striker Cast is a compact castable fish finder that will help you find where the fish are hanging out near the shore within a few minutes of taking it out of the box and connecting it to your phone using Bluetooth.
+The Striker Cast is a compact castable fish finder that you connect to your phone using Bluetooth.
+It will help you find where the fish are hanging out near the shore within a few minutes of taking it out of the box.

 But it does have some cool features, like FishID.